 March – April 2022

-The project team will examine the state of tourism in the greater Lake Tahoe region including Truckee in detail.
-The analysis will include review of existing data, development of visitor survey and profiles, and an analysis of strengths, opportunities, weaknesses, and concerns.
+The project team examined the state of tourism in the greater Lake Tahoe region including Truckee in detail.
+The analysis included review of existing data, development of visitor survey and profiles, and an analysis of strengths, opportunities, weaknesses, and concerns.

 April – September 2022

-This stage includes multiple methods of gathering input from community stakeholders from public and private organizations, to residents, businesses, and underrepresented communities.
-Opportunities for engagement include public workshops in multiple locations around the lake in May, as well as targeted focus groups spanning diverse sets of people, Spanish language sessions, and targeted one-on-one interviews.
+This stage included multiple methods of gathering input from community stakeholders from public and private organizations, to residents, businesses, and underrepresented communities.
+Opportunities for engagement included public workshops in multiple locations around the lake in May, as well as targeted focus groups spanning diverse sets of people, Spanish language sessions, and targeted one-on-one interviews.